Changes and additions to the Mapping Rules

 See 4.8.1.

-• Added to the general rules an example of a complex interchange in the UAE that requires drawing of exits as separate lanes.
+• Added to the general rules an example of a complex interchange in the UAE that requires drawing exits as separate lanes.

 See 3.3.1.5.2.